chartjs/chartjs-chart-financial/README.md

 Chart.js 3.0.0 removed the need for custom scales, which means logarithmic scale is now supported.
 It also has numerous performance improvements.

+Chart.js 4.0.0 has some breaking changes that required modifying this library configuration.
+Check the updated examples to see which changes are necessary.

 ## Comparison

 We are aiming to make Chart.js the only popular JavaScript library that is both performant and has good timescale handling.